Lone Wolf and Cub: Sequels and follow-up series

 The two soon become enmeshed in a plot by the Shogunate conceived by the ruthless Matsudaira Nobutsuna and spearheaded by his chief henchman Mamiya Rinzō (also based on an actual historical character) to topple the Satsuma clan and assume control of that fiefdom's great wealth, using Tōgō as an unwitting pawn.
-When Tōgō discovers that he has been tricked and used, he and Daigoro embark on the road of meifumado in a quest to kill the Shogun (which would force Matsudaira out into the open).
-However, Rinzō, who is not only a master of disguise but also Matsudaira's natural son, may have an even more devious plan of his own, including subverting the Shogun's own ninja and using opium to ensnare and enslave the Shogun himself.
+When Tōgō discovers that he has been tricked and used, he and Daigoro embark on the road of meifumado in a quest to kill the shogun (which would force Matsudaira out into the open).
+However, Rinzō, who is not only a master of disguise but also Matsudaira's natural son, may have an even more devious plan of his own, including subverting the shogun's own ninja and using opium to ensnare and enslave the shogun himself.
 This series also introduces non-Japanese characters into the plotlines.
-Dark Horse began publishing the follow-up series, under the title New Lone Wolf and Cub, in June 2014; as of December 2016, all eleven volumes have been released.
+Dark Horse began publishing the follow-up series, New Lone Wolf and Cub, in June 2014; the eleventh and last volume was released in December 2016.

+A second sequel series, titled そして――子連れ狼 刺客の子 (Soshite Kozure Ōkami: Shikaku no Ko, lit.
+'More Lone Wolf and Cub: Eyes of the Child'), was serialized in Koike Shoin's manga magazine Jin from January 20, 2007, until the magazine's last issue, released on May 21, 2008.
+The series resumed on eBookJapan's online manga magazine Katana on April 14, 2009, and finished on July 20, 2010.
+Five volumes were released by Koike Shoin from July 27, 2007, to September 28, 2012.
+This series has not currently been translated into English.